NVIDIA-Omniverse/ANARI-USD/README.md

 #### Downloading the Omniverse libraries #

-- Get the Nvidia Omniverse Launcher from https://www.nvidia.com/en-us/omniverse/
-- Go to the `Exchange` tab and navigate to the `Connectors` section.
-Install the Connect Sample (version 102.1.5 is known to work).
-- Go to the install directory of the connect sample, which is typically in `~/.local/share/ov/pkg/` or `<userdir>/AppData/local/ov/pkg/` but can also be found in the launcher by looking at your installed apps, a triple-stack on the right side of the connector sample entry -> settings
+- Clone the Connect Sample on Github: https://github.com/NVIDIA-Omniverse/connect-samples
+- Make sure you check out a tag using a supported USD version for this USD device: inspect the `deps/target-deps.packman.xml` file, and make sure that the `omni_connect_sdk` entry contains a major version of the `pxr-<version>` substring corresponding to what is listed at the top of this `README.md`.
-- Build the connect sample by running `build.sh/.bat` in its folder
+- Build the connect sample by running `repo.sh/.bat build` in its folder
 - Locate the `usd`, `omni_usd_resolver`, `omni_client_library` and `python` folders in the `_build/target-deps` subfolder
-- The location of the previous four subfolders respectively can directly be set as `USD_ROOT_DIR`, `OMNIUSDRESOLVER_ROOT_DIR`, `OMNICLIENT_ROOT_DIR`, `Python3_ROOT_DIR` in the ANARI CMake superbuild configuration
+- The location of the previous four subfolders respectively can directly be set as `USD_ROOT_DIR`, `OMNIUSDRESOLVER_ROOT_DIR`, `OMNICLIENT_ROOT_DIR`, `Python3_ROOT_DIR` in the ANARI CMake (superbuild) configuration, as demonstrated in [Building the ANARI USD device](#building-the-anari-usd-device).

 #### Building USD Manually #